Touring Israel

 6. Pay attention to the booking conditions.
 Choose from free cancellation options.

 7. Pay attention to the date until which the reservation can be canceled free of charge, usually 2-3 days before arrival.
-It's actually very convenient, you can book a suitable accommodation option and then cancel your booking if you find an even better option.
+It's very convenient, you can book a suitable accommodation option and then cancel your booking if you find an even better option.

 The price depends on the season, location, and comfort level.
 On weekends and holidays, prices are higher than on other days of the week.